-Students who wish to enter the professions of Speech-Language Pathology or Audiology may qualify for the degree of Bachelor of Arts in speech pathology and audiology and then apply to graduate programs in either area.
-Students who wish to become audiologists should apply to accredited graduate programs during the fall of their senior year.
-Students who wish to become speech-language pathologists may apply to Calvin College’s bachelor’s-to-master’s (BA-MA) program before the second semester of their sophomore year.
-Students may also apply to other graduate programs in speech pathology in the fall of their senior year.
-Please note that admission into graduate programs in audiology or speech-language pathology is very competitive.
+Students who wish to enter the professions of Speech Pathology or Audiology may qualify for the degree of Bachelor of Arts in speech pathology and audiology and then apply to graduate programs in either area.
+Admission into graduate programs in audiology or speech pathology is competitive.
+Students who wish to become audiologists should apply to accredited graduate programs at other institutions during the fall of their senior year.
+Students who wish to become speech-language pathologists may apply to Calvin's bachelors-to-masters (BA-MA) in their junior year or they may apply to other accredited graduate programs during the fall of their senior year.

 Early Admission Process to the BA-MA Program

-High school graduates interested in the SPAUD BA-MA program are eligible for early admission to the major at Calvin College.
-Students must meet the following criteria:
+High school graduates interested in the Speech Pathology and Audiology (SPAUD) BA-MA Program are eligible for early admission to the SPAUD major at Calvin College.
+Students must have met the following criteria: